 Industrial hygiene (M.S. or M.P.H. level and CIH preferred)

 Members may have more than one area of expertise and can be relied upon to fill more than one of the above desired disciplines.
-For example, an occupational physician maywill also satisfy the toxicology or epidemiology area if they have sufficient experience in those disciplines as well.
+For example, an occupational physician may also satisfy the toxicology or epidemiology area if they have sufficient experience in those disciplines as well.
 Greater weight will be given to a prospective committee-member’s demonstrated specific expertise in an area of study or endeavor directly relevant to the PEL development process, such as quantitative risk assessment, than to their particular academic degree.

 2. The size of the committees.
 Generally the committee has functioned effectively with between 5 and 8 regularly attending members.
 When the numbers get larger than this the time spent on communications and arriving at acceptable meeting times becomes excessive.
 Generally at least 4 or 5 members would need to be present at a meeting in order to make a recommendation for a PEL.
 However, the process is rather informal.
 If there are only 3 attendees at a meeting and they agree that a recommendation can be made, it can be subsequently reviewed by other members and if there are disagreements discussed further at a future meeting.
 Generally, given the work that goes into arranging meetings, and the staff time that will be taken to prepare for them, a committee meeting would not be canceled for lack of attendance unless fewer than 3 committee members were able to attend.